jeffreysorgen/golf-club-sensors/activity.md

 #
+#
+#
+#

 The resulting combo sketch is here.
 Some of this information will be swiped to combine with _golf-swing-acc_.

+To simplify, keep this section temporarily for reference, but combine commands INTO _golf-swing-acc_ with the BLE commands and test, and then publish [above](#all-the-golf-swing-acc-ble-code-is-here)
 ##### All the _golf-swing-hello-world_ code is here:
 ```
 /*